 The number of candidates contesting seats in India's general election in January -- the seventh since independence -- has never been higher, and for the first time in post-independence history the electorate also faces the choice of three rival contenders for the premiership.

-The number of candidates contesting seats in India's general election in January -- the seventh since independence -- has never been higher, and for the first time in post-independence history the electorate also faces the choice of three rival contenders for the premiership.
+Background: The number of candidates contesting seats in India's general election in January -- the seventh since independence -- has never been higher, and for the first time in post-independence history the electorate also faces the choice of three rival contenders for the premiership.
 They are Mr. Charan Singh, who has been caretaker Prime Minister since July, Mrs. Indira Gandhi, who now leads the Congress (I) Party, and Mr. Jagjivan Ram, leader of the Janata Party.

 SYNOPSIS: To say India's election is being fought on the personalities of the three contenders for premiership ignores the fears of many peasants about a declining economy and bad harvest.
 It also ignores the strength of regional parties like the Marxists, who may win a powerful say on who becomes India's next Premier, and on what terms.
 Janata President Chandra Sekhar leading his supporters through the West Bengali village of Tomluk knows the strength of the Marxists.
 The Marxists rule this state and here they won most of their 42 seats in the last parliament.